samuk-lab/vcfsim/README.md

 - --samples_file [SAMPLES_FILE] File containing one whitespace separated line of custom sample names

 ### Optional
---chromosome [CHROMOSOME] Chromosome name
+--chromosome [CHROMOSOME] Chromosome name/label

---replicates [REPLICATES] Amount of times for Simulator to run
+--replicates [REPLICATES] Number of replicate VCFs to produce (with varying seeds)

---sequence_length [SEQUENCE_LENGTH] Size of your site
+--sequence_length [SEQUENCE_LENGTH] Length of the chromosome to be simulated, in basepairs

 --ploidy [PLOIDY] Ploidy for your VCF

---Ne [NE] Effective population size of the simulated population
+--Ne [NE] Effective population size of the simulated population(s)

---mu [MU] Mutation rate in the simulated population
+--mu [MU] Mutation rate in the simulated population(s)

 --output_file [OUTPUT_FILE] Filename of outputed vcf, will automatically be followed by seed

---chromosome_file [CHROMOSOME_FILE] Specified file for multiple chromosome inputs
+--chromosome_file [CHROMOSOME_FILE] Specified file for multiple chromosome inputs (see below for details)

---population_mode [1|2] Mode of population structure to simulate.
-1 = single population (default), 2 = structured population (C splits into A & B).
+--population_mode [1|2] Number of populations simulate.
+1 = single population (default), 2 = two populations with a shared history (C splits into A & B).

 --time [TIME] Split time for population mode 2 (e.g. generations before present).
 Required if --population_mode 2 is specified.

 ## Usage
-Typical usage for vcfsim can be done by using the following command:
+Typical usage for vcfsim is as follows:

 ```shell
 vcfsim --chromosome 1 --replicates 1 --seed 1234 --sequence_length 10000 --ploidy 2 --Ne 100000 --mu .000001 --percent_missing_sites 0 --percent_missing_genotypes 0 --output_file myvcf --sample_size 10
 ```

-This will create a vcf output file by the name of myvcf1234, or myvcf followed by the seed given for the input.
+This will create a VCV with the name "myvcf1234.vcf", i.e. "myvcf" followed by the seed given for the input.
-If input for replicates was given as a higher number than 1, 2 for example, then vcfsim will create two output files by the name of myvcf1234 and myvcf1235, adding one to the seed after every run.
+If input for replicates were requested higher number than 1, 2 for example, then vcfsim will create two output files by the name of myvcf1234 and myvcf1235, adding one to the seed after every run.

 NOTE: An output file doesn't needed to be specified.
-If no output file is specified, then the vcf will be outputed to the command line.
+If no output file is specified, then the vcf will be redirected to STDOUT.

 Screenshot of output file:
 <img width="1437" height="458" alt="Image" src="https://github.com/user-attachments/assets/11078b68-6a62-44e0-bf8d-87c34544b2a6" />

 ### Using custom sample names
-Instead of `--sample_size`, you can provide explicit names:
+Instead of `--sample_size`, you can provide explicit sample names:

 ```shell
 vcfsim --chromosome 1 --replicates 1 --seed 1234 --sequence_length 10000 --ploidy 2 --Ne 100000 --mu .000001 --percent_missing_sites 0 --percent_missing_genotypes 0 --output_file myvcf --samples A1 B1 C1 D1